kimusan/tussh/README.md

 - Mosh: runs `mosh [--ssh="ssh <extra args>"] <alias>`
 - The TUI is suspended while the connection runs, so SSH/Mosh owns the TTY.
   The screen is cleared and a brief “Connecting to <alias> …” line is printed.
-  When you disconnect, tussh resumes instantly without restarting.
+  When you disconnect, TuSSH resumes instantly without restarting.
-  If `suspend` isn’t available in your Textual version, tussh falls back to the previous behavior and `exec`s the client.
+  If `suspend` isn’t available in your Textual version, TuSSH falls back to the previous behavior and `exec`s the client.

 ## Troubleshooting